matiasgolman/matiasgolman.github.io/_pages/personalstatement.md

 While a CV and a list of publications effectively capture the academic history, work experience and some standardised productivity-related outcomes, I believe they tell only part of the story when it comes to understanding a person's trajectory and potential.

-If I were on the hiring side of the equation, I would be interested in having on my team someone who is not only very good, original, passionate, and committed to their tasks, but also whom I could share values, interesting debates, and who is eager about learning and growing together.
+If I were on the hiring side of the equation, I would be interested in having on my team someone who is not only very good, original, passionate, and committed to their tasks, but also whom I could share values, debates, and who is eager about learning and growing together.
 The upcoming paragraphs aim to be an informal but more comprehensive introduction of myself.

 I was born in Bariloche, in the Argentine Patagonia.
 That, alone, explains a substantial part of who I am and what motivates me.
 Let me explain.